 Contract and product renewals are the perfect time to look holistically at the economics of your commercial relationships and take steps to improve them.
-Some telecommunication companies have no choice but to settle for a “status quo” renewal instead of having the foresight and an actionable playbook for taking advantage of all available total contract value (TCV) uplift opportunities.
+Some B2B companies have no choice but to settle for a “status quo” renewal instead of having the foresight and an actionable playbook for taking advantage of all available uplift opportunities.

-Too often, sales team members simply don’t have visibility into all the right relationship information to make appropriate decisions at renewal time, and that means money gets left on the table.
+Too often, sales teams simply don’t have visibility into all the right contract information to make appropriate decisions at renewal time, which means money gets left on the table.
 Even companies with dedicated renewal teams constantly struggle to understand what’s been sold, the current pricing, unfavorable terms, existing entitlements, even the renewal date itself.

 Do you have an accurate understanding of upcoming renewals and off-contract revenue?
 It should be based on the calculated product and contract renewal dates, auto-renew status and notification period.
-If you don’t know the renewal dates, you can’t receive proactive alerts when renewals are forthcoming.
+You can’t set proactive alerts if you don’t know the renewal dates.

 Do you have a singular view of upcoming renewals prioritized as high, medium and low based on revenue size, retention risk and upside opportunity?
 You’ll also need to know if you have the ability to improve economic position by negotiating out unfavorable terms, such as termination for convenience.